sodadata/docs/soda-cloud/sso.md

 * **Reply URL**, which is the value of `samlUrl` from step 1.
 8. Click **Save**, then close the confirmation message pop-up.
 9. In the **User Attributes & Claims** panel, click **Edit** to add some attribute mappings.
 10. Configure the claims as per the following example.
-Soda Cloud uses `familyname` and `givenname`, and maps `emailaddress` to `user.userprincipalname`. <br />(Optional) Follow the additional steps to enable one-way user group syncing to your SSO configuration; see [Sync user groups from Okta or Azure AD](#sync-user-groups-from-okta-or-azure-ad).
+Soda Cloud uses `familyname` and `givenname`, and maps `emailaddress` to `user.userprincipalname`. <br />(Optional) Follow the additional steps to enable one-way user group syncing to your SSO configuration; see [Set up user group sync in Azure AD](#set-up-user-group-sync-in-azure-ad)).
 <br />
 <br />
 ![additional-claims](/assets/images/additional-claims.png){:height="650px" width="650px"}